ninaadlakshman/AeroForecast-backend/README.md

 ## Getting Started 🛠️

 ### 1) Install the required packages
+We use Python version 3.11.5, but any version >= 3.10 should work.

 For ease of use, we have included requirements.txt.
 Run the below commands from within the project root directory to install the required dependencies.

 ```bash